solectrus/configurator/test/snapshots/services/ReadmeGenerator/de/cloud-senec3.md

 # Installation guide

-This guide demonstrates how to run all components of SOLECTRUS
+This guide helps you to run all components of SOLECTRUS.

+Beside having a Linux machine with a 64bit OS and Kernel v4 or higher, you need to have **Docker** installed and running.
+The following steps will guide you through the installation process.

 ## Prerequisites